 Another episode featured a public area with a no-cursing rule in place, so a group of people are forced to use substitutions to curse at Ted.

 People with keen ears can also hear quite a few unedited curses in Father Ted, said by crowds.
 One notable example that always gets me rolling is about 20mins into Season 3, Episode 2 "Chirpy Chirpy Cheap Sheep" (Right after Father Ted says "Hud Hastings".
 I'll let you listen to it and tell me whether I'm crazy or not.)

 The f-word is considered pretty grave in the Father Ted universe.
 As Mrs. Doyle commented with regards to the works of a visiting novelist, "And of course the F-word father, the bad F-word.
 Worse then Feck.
 You know the one I mean."
 Also, wall-to-wall bastards.

-According to the Scrabble dictionary, 'feck' means 'value', hence the derivative 'feckless', or 'worthless'.
-Therefore, I can use it as a swearword and say, 'it means value!'
+According to the Official Scrabble Players Dictionary, 'feck' means 'value', hence the derivative 'feckless', or 'worthless'.
+Therefore, I can use it as a swearword and say, 'It means value!'

 30 Rock with "Blurgh" and "By the hammer of Thor!"
 The writers have tried to develop these terms as Catch Phrases as well.

 Doug Heffernan on The King of Queens occasionally says things like "Son of a mother!" and "Mother of ass!"

 Fraiser: I'm off to use the "little boy's room".

 Lillith: Why does a grown man feel the need to euphemise?